Dylbin/Vaulted/README.md

 # Vaulted
-Simple virtual chest plugin for modern versions of Minecraft
+Lightweight virtual chest plugin for modern versions of Minecraft

 - Tested on MC 1.16 & 1.17